Assistant Professor of Education

 Secondary Education Curriculum and Credits

-As an elementary education major, you’ll dive into courses on child development, curriculum design, reading instruction, assessment, classroom management, and more.
+As a secondary or all-grade education major, you’ll dive into courses on child development, curriculum design, reading instruction, assessment, classroom management, and more.
 But you won’t just study teaching—you’ll practice it.
 You’ll gain experience through multiple classroom placements and spend a full semester student teaching, so you graduate ready to lead your own classroom with confidence.

 Hands-On Learning Opportunities